Graduation Information for Students

 Click here for a Diagram of Murphy Center Seating

-10:00 a.m. - Graduation ceremony begins for all colleges: Graduate Studies, Basic &
+9:00 a.m. - Graduation ceremony begins for the following colleges: Graduate Studies, Basic &

 All undergraduate students must file the Intent to Graduate two semesters before the term you intend on graduating along with their Upper-Division form.
 To obtain a form, you may: